-The strong main effect of coherence level on response time and percent correct predic.
+The strong main effect of coherence level on response time and percent correct confirms prior predictions.
 The coherence level variable represents the percentage of dots in the display that are moving coherently.
 At the .05 coherence level, 95% of the dots in the display are still exhibiting random motion.
 The experimental data supports the logical assumption that it would be easier to detect optic flow patterns when a higher percentage of the display is exhibiting the pattern.
-The main effects of pattern type findings Fesi et al. 2014) that radial global motion elicited stronger SSVEP responses in adults.
-Th provide evidence that human behavior in identifying different optic flow patterns varies responses. not seen in this experiment.
+The main effects of pattern type supported findings from a prior EEG study (Fesi et al. 2014).
+Fesi and colleagues found that radial global motion elicited stronger SSVEPs than linear motion responses in adults.
+The results of the current study provide evidence that human behavior in identifying different optic flow patterns varies in ways similar to brain responses.
+On the other hand, Fesi (2014) found an effect of speed, which was not seen in this experiment.

-nteractin effects ere found between pattern and on both response time and percent correct data.
-A faster increase was seen in a radial than linear motion.
-Similarly, a faster decrease in response time was recorded coherence radial than linear.
+Interaction effects were found between pattern and coherence on both response time and percent correct data.
+Depending on pattern type, an enhancement of coherence level resulted in different rates of increase for success rate and decrease for response time.
+A faster increase was seen in success rate across coherence levels for radial than linear motion.
+Similarly, a faster decrease in response time was recorded across coherence levels for radial than linear motion.
 This interaction could possibly indicate that brain areas involved in radial motion perception, like hMT or MST, are more sensitive to increases in coherence level than are the brain areas involved in linear global motion perception, like V3a, V6, and V7.
+This is speculative since no predictions were made about this hypothesis because Fesi (2014) did not involve altering coherence.

-espite the prediction that would have aeffect on response time and Fesi et al. (2014) found heightened dorsomedial channel activation to faster display speeds. his heightened brain activity not more accurate or response times to faster speeds.
-Fesi et al. (2014) also reported that at higher speeds, brain responses to different optic flow patterns became increasingly stereotyped. his finding would have been by an interaction effect between pattern and speed.
+Despite the prediction that speed would have an effect on response time and success rates, no main effects of speed were found.
+Fesi et al. (2014) found heightened dorsomedial channel activation to faster display speeds.
+According to the results of the current experiment, this heightened brain activity may not result in more accurate judgments or shorter response times to faster speeds.
+Fesi et al. (2014) also reported that at higher speeds, brain responses to different optic flow patterns became increasingly stereotyped.
+This finding would have been supported by an interaction effect between pattern and speed.
 At 8 deg/s, response times and percent correct would have become more similar than they were at 2 deg/s.
 This trend was not observed, however.

-While not all findings in the current study supported the physiological data of Fesi et al. (2014), it did confirm that human behavior shows variations when looking at various patterns and speeds of optic flow, as do the associated SSVEPs.
-This supports the claim from the before mentioned study that perception of global motion through optic flow patterns engages a network of various brain regions beyond just MT and MST, as was previously believed (Hou et al., 2009; Wattam-Bell et al., 2010).
-Differential brain region activation to radial and linear optic flow was supported by differential performance in identifying them.
-Behavioral data was unable to support the physiological findings regarding speed effects.
+A possible reason for this disparity between the two studies on the effect of speed was the contrasting experimental conditions.
+The EEG study recorded the immediate brain responses that were evoked as a response to viewing optic flow.
+In the current study, each trial had a ten second response limit.
+Fesi (2014) measured optic flow responses that occurred over much shorter time periods, on the order of .5-1.5 s.
+Although we assume that similar brain responses were triggered by the displays in the current experiment, we recorded participants’ conscious, behavioral responses.
+It is possible that the conscious element involved in the task diminished the noticeable effects that speed has on global motion detection.